Dred Scott v. Sandford: First state circuit court trial

 Scott was represented by three different lawyers from the filing of the original petition to the time of the actual trial, over one year later.
 The first was Francis B. Murdoch, a prolific freedom suit attorney who abruptly left St. Louis.
 Murdoch was replaced by Charles D. Drake, an in-law of the Blow family.
 When Drake also left the state, Samuel M. Bay took over as the Scotts' lawyer.
 Irene Emerson was represented by George W. Goode, a proslavery lawyer from Virginia.
 By the time the case went to trial, it had been reassigned from Judge John M. Krum, who was proslavery, to Judge Alexander Hamilton, who was known to be sympathetic to freedom suits.

 Dred Scott v.
 Irene Emerson finally went to trial for the first time on June 30, 1847.
 Henry Peter Blow testified in court that his father had owned Dred and sold him to John Emerson.
 The fact that Scott had been taken to live on free soil was clearly established through depositions from witnesses who had known Scott and Dr. Emerson at Fort Armstrong and Fort Snelling.
 Grocer Samuel Russell testified that he had hired the Scotts from Irene Emerson and paid her father, Alexander Sanford, for their services.
-Upon cross examination, however, Russell admitted that the leasing arrangements had actually been made by his wife, Adeline.
+Upon cross-examination, however, Russell admitted that the leasing arrangements had actually been made by his wife, Adeline.

 Thus, Russell's testimony was ruled hearsay, and the jury returned a verdict for Emerson.
 This created a seemingly contradictory outcome in which Scott was ordered by the court to remain Irene Emerson's slave, because he had been unable to prove that he was previously Irene Emerson's slave.

 First state supreme court appeal

-Bay moved immediately for a new trial on the basis that Scott's case had been lost due to a technicality which could be rectified, rather than the facts.
+Bay moved immediately for a new trial on the basis that Scott's case had been lost due to a technicality that could be rectified, rather than because of the facts.
 Judge Hamilton finally issued the order for a new trial on December 2, 1847.
 Two days later, Emerson's lawyer objected to a new trial by filing a bill of exceptions.
 The case was then taken on writ of error to the Supreme Court of Missouri.
 Scott's new lawyers, Alexander P. Field and David N. Hall, argued that the writ of error was inappropriate because the lower court had not yet issued a final judgment.
 The state supreme court agreed unanimously with their position and dismissed Emerson's appeal on June 30, 1848.
 The main issue before the court at this stage was procedural and no substantive issues were discussed.